 In 2017, Apple released three new iPhones — iPhone 8, iPhone 8 Plus, and iPhone X. In 2018, it's rumored to launch another three, all of which will look similar to the iPhone X with an edge-to-edge display (i.e. no Touch ID fingerprint sensor) and a notch at the top with Face ID.

-According to analyst Ming-Chi Kuo, who is known for his reputable Apple rumors reporting, there will be a second generation, 5.8-inch iPhone X and a larger, 6.5-inch iPhone X Plus.
+According to 9to5Mac there will be two new 5.8-inch and 6.5-inch iPhones that follow in X's footsteps, this time called the iPhone XS.
+Although Apple pronounces iPhone X as iPhone "ten", the play on words with XS (get it, "excess"?) seems impossible to ignore.
 Both of those are predicted to have OLED displays, which the iPhone X currently has.
 There are also rumors of a third, 6.1-inch iPhone with an LCD display, which would be a more affordable, mid-range option.
-MacRumors was the first outlet to report Kuo's findings, and has also shared some early renderings of the three phones.

 If the rumors are true, the new iPhones could come in the largest range of colors yet.
-9to5Mac reports that Kuo believes the 6.5-inch model will come in gold, black, and white.
-But it's the 6.1-inch LCD model that sounds the most interesting: Kuo says it could come in red, orange, and blue, in addition to gray and white.
+9to5Mac reports that both iPhone XS models will come in gold, a color that suits the XS name.
+But it's the 6.1-inch LCD model that sounds the most interesting: Analyst Ming-Chi Kuo says it could come in red, orange, and blue, in addition to gray and white.

 Orange and blue are less expected on the iPhone color wheel, but we're not holding our breath yet: The iPhone 7 was reportedly going to come in blue, a rumor that never came to fruition.